Full-time: 4 years

 - Gain an edge by taking a foundation year as part of a four-year study programme to achieve your BSc (Hons) qualification

-- Choose this route if you plan to change your career, want to explore a subject that is new to you, or lack the formal qualifications to enter our honours degree directly
+- Choose this route if you plan to change your career or want to explore a subject that is new to you

 - Take your first steps towards professional accreditation in strength and conditioning